 Students are expected purchase textbooks and course resources prior to the beginning of class.
-Textbook requirements are listed on the university's online bookstore located on the Mid-Atlantic Christian University website.
+Textbook requirements are listed in the student information system (Populi) for each course.
 The cost of books and supplies varies with the number of hours and particular courses for which a student is registered.